A Regular Epic Final Battle: Development

 Regular Show was renewed for an eighth and final season on July 7, 2015, with release date of the three-part series finale announced at San Diego Comic-Con, and the season premiered on September 26, 2016.
 The writers and storyboard artists were Benton Connor, Madeline Queripel, Casey Crowe, Owen Dennis, Minty Lewis, Ryan Pequin, Sam Spina, Gideon Chase, Alex Cline, and newcomer Sean Glaze.
 Kacie Hermanson served as the new main character designer, with Calvin Wong serving as supervising director, J. G. Quintel, Sean Szeles, Gina Ippolito, Patrick Baker, and Matt Price serving as story writers, and the latter serving as story editor, while being produced by Cartoon Network Studios.
 Szeles also served as supervising producer, while Ryan Slater served as producer.
 The finale also marked the return of former Regular Show writer and storyboard artist Andres Salaff.
-After production on the series wrapped up, several crew members continued to work with Quintel on his next series, Close Enough.
+After production on the series wrapped up, several crew members continued to work with Quintel on his next series Close Enough.

 Mordecai's wife, introduced during the closing montage of the finale, was not given a name in the show.
-Head writer Matt Price, on Reddit, gave her the name Stef when asked about it, and writer Owen Dennis stated on Tumblr that there had not been previous plans to give a name to the character.
+Head writer Matt Price, on Reddit, gave her the name Stef when asked about it due to Quintel's love for The Goonies, with writer Owen Dennis stating on Tumblr that there had not been previous plans to give a name to the character.